thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 represented in PSA claims and to assemble them into Evidence.
 It is made of two cooperating components:

-* The Main Bootloader (executing at boot-time) measures the loaded software components, collects the relevant PSA RoT parameters, and stores the recorded information in secure memory (Main Boot State).
+* The Main Bootloader, executing at boot-time, measures the Target Environments - i.e., loaded software components, and all the relevant PSA RoT parameters -, and stores the recorded information in secure memory (Main Boot State).
 See {{fig-psa-attester-boot}}.

 ~~~ aasvg